visgl/luma.gl/docs/api-guide/attributes.md

 - a step mode ('vertex' or 'instance').
 - whether calculations will be performed in integer or floating point arithmetic.

-A `BufferLayout` describes the dynamic structure of the memory / buffers that will be bound to the attributes, i.e:
+A `BufferLayout` describes the dynamic structure of one buffer (the actual GPU memory) that is expected be bound to the pipeline before `draw()` or `run()` is called.
-- the memory format, e.g. floats, or integers (bytes, shorts, ints)
+Specifically it

+## Data Formats

+A `BufferLayout` enumerates the attributes that will be read from the memory in each bound buffer.
+- the data format of the memory in the buffer, i.e: the primitive data type (float, int, short, byte etc)
-- number of components per "row" or "vertex"
+- and the number of components per "row" or "vertex"
-- Whether the memory represents normalized integers.
+- the data format also describes if the memory represents normalized integers.

+Note that data formats are allowed to differ between attributes even when they are stored in the same GPU buffer.

+## Interleaved Data

+While buffers supplied by applications to define attribute values often contain only a contiguous block of memory for a single attribute, a buffer can also be set up to contain the memory for multiple attributes, either in sequence, or interleaved.

 ## Binding Buffers